Allie Phillips Background & Experience

 - Program Creation:

-- Founder, Sheltering Animals & Families Together (SAF-T)™
+- Founder, Sheltering Animals & Families Together (SAF-T)®

 - Co-Founder, Therapy Animals Supporting Kids (TASK)

-- Authored 2 books, 4 federally-funded monographs, and 10 book chapters.
+- Authored 2 books, 4 federally-funded monographs, 10 book chapters and numerous professional articles

 - Media Appearances: